 James Van Arsdale, Chair, Graphic Design (A-174A, ext.
 3671)

 Carola Smith, Dean (BC-216, ext.
 8749)

 Graphic Design Concentration

-With strong foundation courses in design, typography and creative problem-solving, students create designs, from concept to printed piece.
-The understanding of production and pre-press processes are an integral part of the concentration, along with the introduction of web design and interactivity.
+With strong foundation courses in design, typography, and creative problem-solving, students create designs from concept to final printed piece or electronic image.
+The understanding of production and pre-press processes are an integral part of the concentration.
 The curriculum is based on the belief that the graphic designer is a visual and verbal communicator who is able to develop creative solutions for a variety of design and communication problems.
 Students execute their work in a state-of-the-art Digital Arts Center.

 Graphic Design Certificate

-The Graphic Design Certificate provides the student with a thorough understanding of the design process, from concept to printed piece.
+The Graphic Design Certificate provides the student with a thorough understanding of the design process, from concept to printed piece or electronic image.
 Concept development, creativity, interactivity and pre-press processes are introduced and become an integral part of the Certificate.
 Students execute their work in a state-of-the-art Digital Arts Center.

 Program Student Learning Outcomes

 - Apply design principles to both print and screen layouts.